jlevy/lft/lft.md

 It’s just that because each one has its own corner cases and failures, you can’t unthinkingly combine them and expect the resulting combination to work!

-This makes the design of systems of inexact processes qualitatively different from pure software engineering.
+The design of systems of inexact processes is qualitatively different from pure software engineering.
+This is why many generic early “agent frameworks” were not as useful as they at first may have seemed.
+Agent frameworks often are trying to componse lots of inexact processes, blindly hoping the composition would work.

 ### Is English the New Programming Language?